 - Wash the outboard motor body using fresh water.
-For further information, see page 40. - Disconnect the fuel line from the motor or shut off the fuel cock, if equipped. - 3.
-Remove the top cowling and propeller. - 4.
-Install the flushing attachment over the cooling water inlet.
+For further information, see page 42. - Disconnect the fuel line from the motor or shut off the fuel cock, if equipped. - Remove the engine top cowling and silencer cover.
+Remove the propeller. - Install the flushing attachment over the cooling water inlet.

 Do not run the engine without supplying it with cooling water.
 Either the engine water pump will be damaged or the engine will be damaged from overheating.
-Before starting the engine, be sure to supply water to the cooling water passages.
+Before starting the engine, be sure to